pohy/niwa/README.md

 # Niwa

 ## Questions
+- **TALK:** How about that wilted flowers stay wilted and hinder the players strength to fight plevel?
+  - Maybe slow them down?
+  - Maybe the plevel grows stronger? -> Takes more hits to destroy?
 - Does destroying plevel give something to the player?
   - Maybe gives them a sazenička? -> Yes, to bedýnka
   - Maybe gives them a speed boost